 Just about everything you do in Flash involves a panel.
 In this lesson, you use the Library panel, Tools panel, Properties inspector, Transform panel, History panel, and the Timeline.
-In later lessons, you'll use the Actions panel, the Color panel, the Motion panel, and other panels that let you control various aspects of your project.
+In later lessons, you'll use the Actions panel, the Color panel, the Align panel, and other panels that let you control various aspects of your project.
 Because panels are such an integral part of the Flash workspace, it pays to know how to manage them.

 To open any panel in Flash, choose its name from the Window menu.
-In a few cases, you may need to choose the panel from a submenu, such as Window > Other Panels > History.

-By default, the Properties inspector, Library panel, and Tools panel appear together at the right of the screen; the Timeline and Motion Editor are at the bottom; and the Stage is on the top.
+By default, the Properties inspector, Library panel, and Tools panel appear together at the right of the screen; the Timeline is at the bottom; and the Stage is on the top.
 However, you can move a panel to any position that is convenient for you.